umaratimomo-hub/ecs-threat-composer-project/README.md

 ### Why I hosted it on ECS with Fargate?
 I specifically chose Amazon ECS (Elastic Container Service) because my goal was to demonstrate deep cloud infrastructure and container orchestration skills, not just frontend hosting like that provided by platforms such as Vercel, which are best used for quick static site deployments.
 By using ECS, I proved that I can architect the underlying VPC, configure public/private subnets, manage routing, secure an Application Load Balancer, and write the Terraform IaC to provision it all.
 It shows an understanding of how the cloud actually works beyond surface level.
 By containerizing the app and using ECS, the deployment is immutable, self-healing (automatically replacing a crashed task), and much easier to scale horizontally without worrying about the underlying operating system.

 Several benefits were obtained by using Fargate instead of deploying straight to an EC2 instance which would require manual OS patching, and underlying compute provisioning leading to a higher operational overhead.
+Fargate managing the server allows for more focus on infrastructure, reliability and security.
+As the threat composer is a simple static app which requires the user to fetch data and use within their own system, there is not much need for granular customized server control.

 ---